IuliiaKonovalova/flash_cards/README.md

   - Images for the README file were made or edited with [GIMP](https://www.gimp.org/).

   - Screenshots for the readme file was made with [FlameShot](https://flameshot.org/) and [LightShot](https://app.prntscr.com/en/index.html).

+  - Screenshots for the readme file was made with [Kazam](https://launchpad.net/kazam)

+  - GIFs were made using the website [EzGif](https://ezgif.com).